 The detailed conference program for CHANGING VALUES as well as registration information at https://mak.at/changingvalues

 The VIENNA BIENNALE FOR CHANGE 2019: BRAVE NEW VIRTUES.
-Shaping Our Digital World is organized by the MAK – Museum of Applied Arts, the University of Applied Arts Vienna, Kunsthalle Wien, the Architekturzentrum Wien, and the Vienna Business Agency as well as the Slovak Design Center as associate partner and the AIT Austrian Institute of Technology as a non-university research partner (until 6 October 2019).
+Shaping Our Digital World is organized by the MAK – Museum of Applied Arts, the University of Applied Arts Vienna, Kunsthalle Wien, the Architekturzentrum Wien, and the Vienna Business Agency as well as the Slovak Design Center as associate partner and the AIT Austrian Institute of Technology as a non-university research partner (29 May to 6 October 2019).

 A contribution by Sandra Hell-Ghignone, MAK Press and Public Relations